UPDATE (9/30/05): Those corny blue dogs that I mention about halfway down are the work of http://www.georgerodrigue.com/.

 The next day we hopped on the Canal St. Streetcar (air conditioned!) and headed to City Park.
 We toured the New Orleans Botanical Garden and Sculpture Garden.
 The botanical garden was interesting, but I think most of the blooms had already disappeared due to the heat.
 The sculpture garden was full of typical, weird modern sculptures.
 One thing I enjoyed was this sculpture:

 I enjoyed this because it was the subject of a Valentine’s Day stamp in 1973.

 We headed back and got a great lunch at The Gumbo Shop by Jackson Square.
 The lunch prices were reasonable, and they gave us more than we could eat.

-After the cruise, I had to snap a picture of one of the the local dominant bus company’s busses.
+After the cruise, I had to snap a picture of one of the the local, dominant bus company’s buses.
 The company name entertainingly combines two potentially offensive words:

 What a name!